How to Write a Business Newsletter: Examples, Format, and Strategy (2024)

 Each potential customer is at a different stage in the buying process; some may be in an “awareness” stage and need more educational content compared to someone who is still deciding and needs more information, such as a consultation.

-How Do I Create a Newsletter Template?
+How Do You Write a Business Newsletter Template?

-Popular email marketing platforms such as MailChimp and Constant Contact offer templates you can customize with your own colors, fonts, content, stock photos, and branding.
 You can also choose premade templates based on the audience and subject matter.
 They typically feature a header and a footer, with one column throughout or a mix of one- and two-column content blocks.
 There’s usually only one of each column style per email.

 The newsletters Fenwick ranked the highest were: